-All written policies required as part of the system of governance are complete and approved by the administrative, management or supervisory body, are aligned with each other and with the business strategy of the undertaking.
+All written policies required as part of the system of governance are complete and approved by the administrative, management or supervisory body, are aligned with each other and are able to support the business strategy of the undertaking.

 This condition applies, mutatis mutandis, to insurance and reinsurance groups.